darth-sagar/NavDrive/stage_1_data_collection/Docs/README.md

 Make sure:
 - The track simulates real-world driving conditions
 - There's enough space to make wide turns
+- The Track should be 2 times wide the original car chasis or less

 -----------------------------------------------
 4. DATA COLLECTION PROCESS